vyun8699/COMP4329-Deep-Learning-Assignment-2-Submission/README.md

 - log visualizer: tableau file (.twb) used to create dynamic visualization, use link in report to access HTML version.
 - dot_regnet_architecture: layer visualization of the best model (regnet AdaDelta)

+## all model output (including the best model prediction output)
+- All output can be accessed in models/output/final
+- The best model is saved in models/output/final/regnetMixPrec_Adadelta_0.01.csv
+- Predicted_labels.txt is saved in the root directory.
+This file is the same as the best model csv above.

 ## folders
 - data: contain all image files and train and test files
 - backup: contain other documents (e.g. excel file used for report)